aaronzguan/Sampling-based-Planning-for-Robot-Arm/README.md

    `pip install -r requirements.txt`

+## How to run the code

-4. Change the path argument in visualize.launch to the path to your working folder.
+1. Change the path argument in visualize.launch to the path to your working folder.

+2. `roslaunch visualize.launch`

+3. `python3 test_rrt.py` or `python3 test_rrt_connect.py`